Pain arising from specific structural changes to your spine.

 ‘Specific spinal pain’ refers to pain arising from a specific structural change to your spine.
 This may include injury, degeneration or disease effecting the spinal column or its associated soft tissues.

-Treating specific pain often requires addressing the structural abnormality itself using physiotherapy and, in some cases, a minimally invasive procedure.
+Treating specific pain generally requires addressing the structural abnormality itself through physiotherapy and, in some cases, a minimally invasive procedure.

 Other medical tools, including medications and nutraceutical interventions, may also be applied to manage the pain and inflammation associated with specific spinal pain.

 "Pain procedures are a highly specialised subset of medical procedures; very different to typical invasive spinal surgeries.
 They carry far fewer risks and offer superior outcomes for persistent spinal pain."